zm-git-dev/RNA-seq-Pipline/readME.md

 5. samtools for manipulating BAM files.
 6. ermineJ software for gene-set enrichment analysis (optional).

-## Data used to test this software
+## Data used to test this pipeline
-I used RNA-seq/reference data from this tutorial online.
-The link outlines the type of data and how the samples were designed for their particular experiment.
-I made sure the dataset wasn't too large, in order to run and test the pipeline as quickly and efficiently as possible.
+I used RNA-seq/reference data from this [tutorial](https://github.com/griffithlab/rnaseq_tutorial/wiki/RNAseq-Data) online.
+The link outlines the type of data, and how the samples were designed for this particular experiment.

 ## Instructions for running this pipeline
-1. Clone this directory into where you want it to be on your desktop/laptop.
+1. Clone this repo into where you want it to be on your desktop/laptop.

-2. Move into this directory and place your data into the reads folder.
-Your refs directory should contain the reference genome you want to align your RNA-seq data to, along with the GTF file for estimating gene feature abundance/counts.
+2. Move into this directory and create to new folders called "reads" and "refs".
+You will place your read data into the reads folder, while your refs directory should contain the reference genome you want to align your RNA-seq data to, along with the GTF file for estimating gene feature abundance/counts.

 3. Your read data files should follow this naming format, in order for this pipeline to correctly work:

    SAMPLENAME_REPLICATE_PAIREDENDNUMBER.fq

    SAMPLENAME = The name you want to give for the particular sample condition in your experiment.